MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-web-resource.md

 ---
 title: "Add azure storage web resource to a form in Dynamics 365 | MicrosoftDocs"
-description: "Steps to add azure storage web resource to a form to enable uploading attachemnts to Azure Storage." ms.custom: "" ms.date: 05/22/2017 ms.service: crm-online
+description: "Steps to add azure storage web resource to a form to enable uploading attachments to Azure Storage." ms.custom: "" ms.date: 05/22/2017 ms.service: crm-online